James Daniel Phillips

 M, b.
 19 September 1891, d.
 11 January 1954

-Thomas was born on 19 September 1891 at Lafayette, Florida, United States.1 He was the son of James H. Sullivan and Sallie A. Land.
-He married Allie Miller, on 17 December 1913 at Lafayette, Florida, United States.2 Thomas died on 11 January 1954 at Lafayette, Florida, United States, at age 62.
-His body was buried on 14 January 1954 at Midway Baptist Church, Lafayette, Florida, United States.3
+Thomas Jefferson Sullivan was the son of James H. Sullivan and Sallie A. Land.
+He married Allie Miller, on 17 December 1913 at Lafayette, Florida, United States.1 Thomas died on 11 January 1954 at Lafayette, Florida, United States, at age 62.
+His body was buried on 14 January 1954 at Midway Baptist Church, Lafayette, Florida, United States.2

 Citations